MitchellHarrison/markov-redistricting/README.md

 - Population: County population based on 2022 estimates
 - #Democrats: Number of Democrats in the county as of 2023 estimates
 - #Republicans: Number of Republicans in the county as of 2023 estimates
+- White: Percentage of white Coloradans in the county as of 2023 estimates

 ### generate_data.py